spacetelescope/ullyses-utils/README.md

 **`match_aliases.match_aliases`**

 Given an input target name, an attempt is made to match it to any aliases in the ULLYSES sample.
+By default, this returns the matched HLSP name, which is the target name used in ULLYSES products.
+You may alternatively specify that the ULLYSES name (generally recognized target name, with special characters) or the SIMBAD name (target name resolvable by SIMBAD) be returned instead.

 ```
 from match_aliases import match_aliases
 match_aliases("BAT99 105")
+match_aliases("BAT99 105", return_name="target_name_ullyses")
+match_aliases("BAT99 105", return_name="target_name_simbad")
 ```

 ### Utility data files